andy-maier/pytest-easy-server/docs/usage.rst

 Using the server_definition fixture
 -----------------------------------

-The main purpose of the pytest-tars package is to provide the Pytest fixture :func:`~pytest_tars.server_definition` for use in your Pytest testcases.
+The main purpose of the pytest-easy-server package is to provide the Pytest fixture :func:`~pytest_easy_server.server_definition` for use in your Pytest testcases.

 That fixture is used in your tests as follows:

 .. code-block:: python

-    from pytest_tars import server_definition
+    from pytest_easy_server import server_definition

     def test_sample(server_definition):
         """